10 of the Best Commuter Towns Near London You Can Move To

 Image source: Pixabay

 If you’re looking for some peace and quiet on the weekends and want to escape the big city life, relocating to commuter towns near London is something to think about.
-For those who seek a place that’s close enough to the capital, has easy access to the countryside and has a slower pace of life, there are a lot of commuter towns just minutes away.
+For those who seek a place that’s close to the capital, has easy access to the countryside and a slower pace of life, there are a lot of commuter towns just minutes away.

 What is a commuter town?

-Best commuter towns for London
+Best commuter towns near London

-• St Albans
+1. St Albans

 A charming town with a rich history, St Albans has many shops, pubs and restaurants to choose from.
-There’re many top-quality schools in St Albans, with an impressive list of public and private institutions.
+There are many top-quality schools in St Albans, with an impressive list of public and private institutions.
 It’s also an ideal place for those who love the outdoors.
 There are plenty of green spaces like Verulamium Park which leads to the River Ver, and the town itself is surrounded by scenic landscapes and beautiful countryside.

-• Sevenoaks
+2. Sevenoaks

 Sevenoaks is a lovely town with an old-fashioned high street and a small shopping centre.
-While there are many great restaurants, shops and attractions in the town, there are also amazing parks nearby.
+While there are many great restaurants, shops and attractions in town, there are also amazing green spaces and countryside nearby.
+Sevenoaks is known for its education field.
+The schools are highly popular among parents, from grammar schools and state-run schools to private institutions like Solefield and Walthamstow Hall.

-• Woking
+3. Woking

-• Hatfield
+4. Hatfield

 Hatfield is a small town located close to London.
 It has a convenient train service and is well connected by road too.
 The Hatfield to London train covers 28km in 31 minutes.
 There are fast trains that cover the same distance in 22 minutes, so there’s high-speed transport for commuters.
 Hatfield is also close to both Luton and Stansted Airport.